brianfromlife/covered-calls/readme.md

 If you are not familiar with code, I would highly recommend installing `Visual Studio Code` to perform the steps below.

 This script will screen FMP for stocks with a $2B+ market cap, volume more than 500,000, a minimum price of $5 and a maximum price of $15.
+Then it will check the Yahoo Finance Options Chain for a certain expiration date and grab the nearest strike price of the previous close.

 Note: You can change the above criteria by editing lines 17-21 in `main.py`.